LV255/text_based_adventure/README.md

 ## About
 - A science fiction themed text based adventure
-- The player reads the story then choosen what action to take next
+- The player reads the story then chooses what action to take next